 GAZT has been working on TP for many years and is well prepared to enforce the new TP requirements.
 A specific tax unit, with experienced auditors, has been created to guarantee the correct implementation of these laws.

-The draft By-Laws do not foresee penalties in case of non-compliance.
-However, it is highly likely that the common penalties relating to corporate income tax would apply.
-We expect more guidelines soon.
+The By-Laws do not foresee penalties in case of non-compliance.
+However, the common penalties relating to corporate income tax apply.

 Impact on the GCC